yzontov/pls-da/README.md

-# pls-da
+# Implementation of the Hard and Soft PLS-DA for MATLAB
-Implementation of the Hard and Soft PLS-DA for MATLAB
+Work in progress